 This month we’ve been focusing on the theme of living life exactly as we please.
 We’ve aimed to accept the things that make us different and, at the risk of sounding cliché, to celebrate the heck out of them.
 And if celebrating our differences, as well as the varying paths we all take in life is what we’re aiming to do?
 Societal critiques and expectations?
 Outdated, tired, subjective societal norms?
 They can go out the window too.

 We’re a competitive breed, we humans.
 We’re a comparative breed.
 It can be hard for us to interact with other people and not project our own shit onto them.
 But let’s just, I don’t know, collectively try not to do it.
 Can we at least try?
-If you’re connected enough to the way you exist in the world, you can physically feel it when a slightly judgemental thing you’re about to utter is more a reflection of your own ingrained insecurities than those of the person you’re speaking to.
+If you’re connected enough to the way you exist in the world, you can physically feel when a slightly judgmental thing you’re about to utter is more a reflection of your own ingrained insecurities than it is of the person you’re speaking to.

 For all the well-intentioned family members; for all the well-meaning friends; for all the eavesdropping strangers on sidewalks and in bars and who truly pop up out of nowhere, fully unsolicited; for us, too: a list of societal critiques that can kindly get the f*ck out:

 As per the list above, do you see that you can’t really do anything exactly “right”?
 Try though any of us might, we can’t live life exactly by the status quo, because guess what folks—the status quo is different based on who we’re talking to and what day it is and what kind of mood the person facing us is in.